ratis-ai/b2a-toolkit/README.md

 A lightweight framework to expose any API as an agent-compatible tool.
 B2A Toolkit makes it easy to create tools that can be used by AI agents, with built-in support for OpenAI's MCP spec, LangChain, and CrewAI.

+⭐️ If you find this toolkit useful, please consider giving it a star on GitHub! ⭐️

 ## Features

 ### Current Capabilities ✅